Mikael Owunna: Work

 Of his work, Owunna says: "I am constantly thinking about how I can imagine and reimagine universes where people from marginalized backgrounds—particularly Black and LGBTQ people—can be full and complete individuals."

 In 2013 Owunna began work on Limitless Africans.
 The book took six and a half years to create, during which Owunna traveled to ten countries across North America, Europe and the Caribbean to document the experiences of LGBTQ African immigrants and refugees.
 "Growing up, I was told that it was 'un-African' to be gay and that homosexuality was foreign to our culture.
 After enduring years of severe alienation from my Nigerian heritage and a series of exorcisms in Nigeria, I started Limitless to reclaim my African-ness and queerness on my own terms."
 The New York Times described the book as "defiant and arresting, challenging notions of what queer people look like, what African people look like and the grace that comes from loving oneself."

 His project Infinite Essence grew out of frustration with the constant media images of Black bodies as sites of violence and death.
 "What is the impact that has when you see somebody who looks like you being killed all of the time?"
 The project's goal is "to counteract the pain of those photos, to create imagery that show[s] the black body not as a site of death but as a site of magic."
 In February 2019 he received a $20,000 grant from the Greater Pittsburgh Arts Council to complete the project.

-Exhibits, awards, and recognition

-Owunna's work has been exhibited in the United States, Canada, and Belgium, and has received numerous awards and recommendations including the YWCA Racial Justice Award for Creativity and Innovation.

-In addition to the Greater Pittsburgh Arts Council grant mentioned above, he has also received grants from the Fine Foundation, the Pittsburgh Endowment, and the A.W.
-Mellon Educational and Charitable Trust Fund.
-In 2018 he was awarded a Kathryn Davis Fellowship for Peace from Middlebury College.